mb010/Cata2Data/examples/lotssdr2/README.md

 python data_scrapper.py --dir DIRECTORY_TO_SAVE_TO --test
 ```

-You will want to download the catalog directly from the website.
+The `data_scrapper` script will download the image file.
+Next, you need to download the catalog directly from the website at [this link](https://lofar-surveys.org/public/DR2/catalogues/combined-release-v1.1-LM_opt_mass.fits) (3.9 GB).
 This dataloader is currently built to work with the [Radio-optical cross match catalog](https://lofar-surveys.org/dr2_release.html#:~:text=Radio%2Doptical%20crossmatch%20catalogue) described in [Hardcastle et al. 2023](https://arxiv.org/abs/2309.00102).

 ## Split the Catalog